RangerMauve/blog.mauve.moe/posts/distributed-press-social-inbox.md

 After setting up your static website with the appropriate ActivityPub JSON files you will need to generate a key pair which will serve as a means to authenticate any http requests.
 This is used for the [HTTP Signatures specification](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-08) which is used by ActivityPub to verify that anything sent to an inbox is actually coming from the expected actor.
-Whenever you want to send an http request, you will need to 1st calculate a [digest header](https://docs.joinmastodon.org/spec/security/#digest) based on the body of the request, and then take some of the request headers and [sign them with your public key](https://docs.joinmastodon.org/spec/security/#http-sign).
+Whenever you want to send an http request, you will need to 1st calculate a [digest header](https://docs.joinmastodon.org/spec/security/#digest) based on the body of the request, and then take some of the request headers (including the digest) and [sign them with your public key](https://docs.joinmastodon.org/spec/security/#http-sign).

 We use this in the in box server to verify that requests are coming in from specific userswithout needing to have them create accounts with login credentials or set up any custom authentication schemes.
 In order to register an inbox, you must 1st send a post request to `/v1/:actor/` with your public and private key pair and information about where your actor file is.
+We check this against the global blocklist in order to block domains that the instance might not want to host.
 Everywhere in the API where we have an actor, we make use of WebFinger style short hands using the `@username@domain` syntax that is common in the fediverse for tagging accounts in posts.

 Once you've created the account you can now modify your actor object took link to the inbox at `/v1/:actor/inbox`.